-The Medicare HOS-M was fielded for the first time in 2002 as the PACE Health Survey, and was renamed in 2005 as the HOS-M. It is a modified version of the Medicare Health Outcomes Survey (HOS).
-The HOS-M is administered annually by the Centers for Medicare & Medicaid Services (CMS) to frail elderly and predominantly dual-eligible beneficiaries (i.e., recipients of both Medicare and Medicaid) in PACE organizations, for the purpose of adjusting plan payments based on the frailty of their beneficiaries.
+The Medicare HOS-M was fielded for the first time in 2002 as the PACE Health Survey, and was renamed in 2005 as the HOS-M. It is a modified version of the Medicare HOS.
+The HOS-M is administered annually by CMS to frail elderly and predominantly dual-eligible beneficiaries (i.e., recipients of both Medicare and Medicaid) in PACE organizations, to adjust plan payments based on the frailty of their beneficiaries.
 Together, the HOS and the HOS-M are the first patient-reported outcomes measures in Medicare managed care, and therefore are a critical part of assessing health plan quality.